fceller/terraform-provider-zoom/zoom/readme.md

 1-make TF_ACC = true (set environment variable,this is to run the acceptance testing) <br />

-2-Hashicorp has provider some inbuilt packages which we can use to implemet our testing ie. resource("github.com/hashicorp/terraform-plugin-sdk/v2/helper/resource") <br />
+2-Hashicorp has provider some inbuilt packages which we can use to implemet our testing ie. resource(" github.com/hashicorp/terraform-plugin-sdk/v2/helper/resource") <br />

 3-we set up a resource.Test and provide it with the following: <br />
 PreCheck,Providers,CheckDestroy,Steps <br />